 If you haven’t isolated the gas then do this now (instructions above).

 You now have an isolated boiler, but it’s still full of water.
-Unless you plan on getting very wet whilst your working, draining the boiler is a good idea.
+Unless you plan on getting very wet whilst you’re working, draining the boiler is a good idea.
 To do this, just tweak the PRV so that water is flowing down the release pipe and leave it until it sounds like it’s empty.

 Replacing the PRV: Spannering